|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FUEL BUNDLE ASSEMBLY SUPPORT:

-The fixed fuel bundles are supported by 1.5 m high legs that plug into the 1.5 m high bottom steel lattice located on the bottom of the primary sodium pool.
-The indicator tubes are attached to the top of the mobile active fuel bundles, are clipped together and are horizontally stabilized by the buoyancy of the indicator tubes and their surrounding steel floats.
-The fixed fuel bundles mechanically clip at their top and bottom to their four nearest neighbours to provide assembly lateral stability.
+The fixed fuel bundles are supported by 1.5 m high legs that plug into sockets on the top of the 1.5 m high bottom steel lattice located on the bottom of the primary sodium pool.
+The indicator tubes are attached to the top of the mobile active fuel bundles and are horizontally stabilized by the buoyancy of the indicator tubes and their surrounding steel floats.
+The fixed fuel bundles at their tops are bolted to their four nearest neighbours to provide assembly lateral stability.

 The main chemical threat from a power FNR is the 4600 m^3 of liquid sodium contained in the primary sodium pool.
 If this liquid sodium contacts water there will be an explosive chemical reaction which liberates hydrogen that will spontaneously ignite in an air atmosphere.
 Hence one of the main issues in FNR design is choice of a reactor site where the sodium will NEVER be exposed to flood water.